speakeasy-api/developer-docs/openapi/security/security-schemes.md

 - [OpenID Connect](/openapi/security/security-schemes/security-openid)
 - [Mutual TLS](/openapi/security/security-schemes/security-mutualtls)

-## OpenAPI Example Security Scheme Schema
+## OpenAPI example security scheme schema

 Here's an example security schemes object with the sort of values likely to be used.
 The names are arbitrary and just used for clarity, but could be whatever you want.